-Pump aside, all this should pack in an underseat bag.
+Pump aside, all this should fit in an underseat bag.

 Use your spare

 Repairing a puncture is very difﬁcult in the rain as the patch will not stick to the tube.
-Instead, ﬁt the spare tube that you always carry!
-The spare tube is also essential if a tyre blows off a rim, or if the tube is cut by the valve hole.
+Instead, use the spare inner tube that you always carry!
+The spare is also essential if a tyre blows off a rim, or if the tube is cut by the valve hole.

 Emergency tyre repairs